Seeking Innovative Ideas for Enhancing Performance Management During My MBA Internship

 niveditasrivastava

 I am doing my MBA summer internship on performance management and appraisal of associates.
-I want to give an useful output to the organization.
-This organization already has goal sheet for each of its employees and review the same for appraisal.
-Though I have prepared the synopsis & my mentor has approved it as well.
-But I request to kindly suggest me some innovative idea & useful that I can do within a span of 2 months.
+I want to give a useful output to the organization.
+This organization already has a goal sheet for each of its employees and reviews the same for appraisal.
+Though I have prepared the synopsis and my mentor has approved it as well, I request you to kindly suggest some innovative and useful ideas that I can implement within a span of 2 months.

 vanishreej